RAHenriksen/NGSNGS/README.md

 -bcf | -vcf: 			 Variant Calling Format (.vcf) or binary format (.bcf) -id  | --indiv: 		 Integer value (0 - index) for the number of a specific individual defined in bcf header from -vcf/-bcf input file, default = -1 (no individual selected).
 	 e.g -id 0	 	First individual in the provided vcf file.
+-name | --headername: 	The name of an individual defined in bcf header from -vcf/-bcf input file, conflicts with -id.

 -DumpVCF:			 The prefix of an internally generated fasta file, containing the sequences representing the haplotypes with the variations from the provided
 				 vcf file, for diploid individuals the fasta file contains two copies of the reference genome with the each allelic genotype.
 -cap | --capture	Simulates sequence reads solely from regions with variants provided by -vcf input, each variant is treated as an indepdent region
+-linkage | --linkagedisequilibrium	Simulates sequence reads from regions with variants provided by -vcf input, where varaiants in close proximity is treated as being in LD and simulated together

 Stochastic Variations: